maevecrossan/peaceful-path/README.md

 <img src="docs/screenshots/lightouse-feedback-mobile.png" alt="a screenshot of lightouse results for page 4 (mobile)" width="500px">

 ##### WAVE Evaluation Tool
 I also used WAVE to test my accessibility.
-There were a couple of things flagged by wave, each of which is discussed above the relevant screenshot where necessary.
+There were a couple of things flagged by WAVE, each discussed above the relevant screenshot.

-As previously mentioned, the logo links to the homepage, therefore WAVE has marked the home link in the navigation redundant.
-This alert is found on each page, but I chose to include both links regardless.

 Page 1: The Homepage